-Based on our analysis, the ISO/IEC working group responsible for the 9798 standard will release an updated version of the standard, incorporating our proposed fixes.
+Based on our analysis, the ISO/IEC working group responsible for the 9798 standard has released an updated version of the standard, incorporating our proposed fixes.

 Summary of Contributions.
-First, we find previously unreported weaknesses in the most recent version of the ISO/IEC 9798 standard.
-Second, we repair this practically relevant standard, and provide machine-checked proofs of the correctness of the repairs.
+First, we find previously unreported weaknesses in the 2010 version of the ISO/IEC 9798 standard.
+Second, we repair this practically relevant standard, and provide machine-checked proofs of the correctness of our repairs.
 Third, we propose two principles for engineering cryptographic protocols in the spirit of [2] that would have prevented the weaknesses.
-Fourth, our work highlights how modern security protocol analysis tools can be used for falsification and machine-checked verification of security standards.
+Finally, our work highlights how modern security protocol analysis tools can be used for falsification and machine-checked verification of security standards.

 Organization.
-In Section 1, we describe the ISO/IEC 9798 standard.
-In Section 2, we model the protocols and analyze them, discovering numerous weaknesses.
-In Section 3, we analyze the sources of these weaknesses and present two design principles that eliminate them.
-In Section 4, we explain how we automatically generate machine-checked correctness proofs for these repaired protocols.
-We describe related work in Section 5 and conclude in Section 6.
+In Section 2, we describe the ISO/IEC 9798 standard.
+In Section 3, we model the protocols and model check them, discovering numerous weaknesses.
+In Section 4, we analyze the sources of these weaknesses and present two design principles that eliminate them.
+In Section 5, we explain how we automatically generate machine-checked correctness proofs for these repaired protocols.
+We describe related work in Section 6 and conclude in Section 7.
+In Appendix A, we describe our extensions of the SCYTHER-PROOF tool.

-1 The ISO/IEC 9798 Standard
+2 The ISO/IEC 9798 Standard

-1.1 Overview
+2.1 Overview